Missions, Visions, and Values

 1930-1938 James N. Anderson, Dean

-Governance of the university
+Governance of the University

 Florida State Board of Education

-The Department of Education is here to increase the proficiency of all students within one seamless, efficient system, by providing them with the opportunity to expand their knowledge and skills through learning opportunities and research valued by students, parents, and communities, and to maintain an accountability system that measures student progress.
+The Department of Education is here to increase the proficiency of all students within one seamless, efficient system by providing them with the opportunity to expand their knowledge and skills through learning opportunities and research valued by students, parents, and communities and to maintain an accountability system that measures student progress.

-Ben Gibson, Vice Chair
+Ben Gibson, Chair

 Monesia Brown